cocos/cocos-docs/en/cocos-service/agc-auth.md

 `getUserInfo(): any`

 Get current user info.
-Return information may include `isAnonymous` is annoymous account, `uid` user ID, `displayName` display/nick name, `photoUrl` icon photo url, `email` email address, `phone` mobile phone number, `providerId` auth provider id, `providerInfo` auth provider info, `emailVerified` is email verified, `passwordSetted` is password setted.
+Return information include isAnonymous (is it a annoymous account), uid (user id), displayName (displays the user name or not), photoUrl (photo url), email (email account), phone (phone number), providerId(enumeration value of [AuthProvider](https://docs.cocos.com/service/api/enums/huawei.agc.auth.authprovider.html) type), providerInfo (auth provider info), emailVerified (Is it verified by email), passwordSetted (set the password or not).

 **Example**: